crate/crate-howtos/docs/going-into-production.rst

     network.host: node-01-md.acme-prod.internal.example.com

-The hostname ``node-01-md.acme-prod.internal.example.com`` must be configured using DNS.
-The `network.host` must then be set to match the DNS name.
+You must configure the ``node-01-md.acme-prod.internal.example.com`` hostname using DNS.
+You must then set `network.host`_ to match the DNS name.

 You should use the hostname to describe each logically.
 To this end, the example hostname (above) has four components: